csci-1301/csci-1301.github.io/docs/test_exercises.md

 #.
 Give a specific characteristic of C# compared to other programming languages.
     <details><summary>Solution</summary>To be written.</details>

 #.
-What happens when the source code you're giving to the compiler has a syntax error?
+What happens when the source code you are giving to the compiler has a syntax error?
     <details><summary>Solution</summary>The compiler returns an error and fails to compile your code.</details>

 #.
 Is the C# compiler case-sensitive?